Glauber: Judge's Big Blue-collar guiding principles

 Joe Judge wants you to know this is not about him.

-The curtain rose Monday night on the Judge era, but long before the Giants took on the Steelers in their opener at MetLife Stadium, we’ve gotten strong hints of what things will look like under the first-year coach.
-Judge made it clear from the start that he was a no-nonsense leader, a man who demanded hard work from his players and coaches and who wanted to reflect the grit and toughness of where we live.
+The curtain rose Monday night on the Judge era, but long before the Giants took on the Steelers in their opener at MetLife Stadium, we got strong hints of what things will look like.
+Judge made it clear from the start that he is a no-nonsense leader, a man who demands hard work from his players and coaches and who wants to reflect the grit and toughness of where we live.

 "We’re going to put a product on the field that the people of this city and region are going to be proud of, because this team will represent this area," Judge said during his introductory news conference on Jan.
 10. "We will play fast, we will play downhill, we will play aggressive.
 We will punch you in the nose for 60 minutes, we will play every play like it has a history and a life of its own, with a relentless, competitive attitude.
 We will play fundamentally sound, we will not beat ourselves.
 That is our mission right here."